The Heat of the Day: Freedom

 Stella's anxiety about her own freedom determines much of her actions and thoughts; coaxed by Harrison to expose Robert, she is trapped in a plot that encroaches upon her freedom whether she decides to give him away or not.
-Besides, Robert's fascist views on freedom negate the possibility of individual freedom: “‘Who could want to be free when they can be strong?
-Freedom, what a slaves’ yammer!...
-We must have law⎯if necessary let it break us’.”
+Besides, Robert's fascist views on freedom negate the possibility of individual freedom: “'Who could want to be free when they can be strong?
+Freedom, what a slaves' yammer!...
+We must have law⎯if necessary let it break us'.”

 Nation

 The idea of Britain becomes prominent (usually in connection with the war) mostly when seen from outside the countryside.
-The characters that do leave the city to go either to Mount Morris, in Ireland, or to Holme Dene, in the Midlands, think of their country in rather gloomy terms.
+The characters that do leave the city to go either to Mount Morris, in Ireland, or to Holme Dene, in the Home Counties, think of their country in rather gloomy terms.
 Except for reports provided by the narration, the consequences of the war upon the country are seen chiefly mainly from the outside too.
 On the surface, London during the Blitz is not particularly characterised by strong displays of nationalism; instead, life the present is celebrated by the imminence of the possibility of being killed during the bombings.
 However, the actions of the two main male characters seem to be motivated by their relationship with the nation.
-While Harrison tries to put an end to Robert's act of treason to the country, the latter despises nationalism and national pride as a reason to fight the war: “‘what do you mean?
-Country?⎯there are no more countries left; nothing but names.”
+While Harrison tries to put an end to Robert's act of treason to the country, the latter despises nationalism and national pride as a reason to fight the war: “'what do you mean?
+Country?⎯there are no more countries left; nothing but names".

 Knowing/knowledge

 The novel poses general questions such as whether or not one can know somebody completely and whether two people can know a third person in exactly the same way, as illustrated by the triangle Stella-Robert-Harrison.
-Specifically, one of the main tensions in the book lies in the degree of knowledge that each of the male characters may or may not have about the other, using Stella as intermediary: "‘If you mean Robert,’ she flashed out, "he doesn’t know you’."
+Specifically, one of the main tensions in the book lies in the degree of knowledge that each of the male characters may or may not have about the other, using Stella as intermediary: "'If you mean Robert,’ she flashed out, "he doesn’t know you'."
 As expected, propaganda plays an essential role in the book, as well as the disclosure of the concealed identities of the spies and intelligence agents.
 On her part, Stella is also concerned by her progressive detachment from her son Roderick and begins wondering if she in fact knows him as she thinks she does.

-Roderick is determined throughout the narration to unbury the real story of Victor’s adultery, Cousin Francis’ actual reason for visiting Britain and Nettie's motivation to check herself in at Wisteria Lodge.
+Roderick is determined throughout the narration to unbury the real story of Victor's adultery, Cousin Francis' actual reason for visiting Britain and Nettie's motivation to check herself in at Wisteria Lodge.